zpawel/angular-egghead-exercises/README.md

 #Exercise 20 : angular.element

 ##Summary
-Write a directive which, depending on the entered values and will change the class specified in directive input.
+Write a directive which, depending on the entered values will change the class specified in directive input.

 ##Goals